-Sea using a pair of goggles that his friend Jacques loved to swim in the Mediterranean had given him.
+Jacques Cousteau was a well-known photographer who looked at habitats in the ocean.
+He was born 11th June 1910 in France.
+Jacques loved to swim in the Mediterranean Sea using a pair of goggles that his friend had given him.
 In 1948, Jacques was part of a mission to find a Roman shipwreck.
 This was the beginning of exploring sunken ships.